designsecurity/progpilot/README.md

 ```shell
 php progpilot.phar --configuration ./configuration.yml example1.php
 ```
-- configuration option is optional (default values will be used) :
+- *configuration* option is optional (consequently default values will be used) :
 ```shell
 php progpilot.phar example1.php
 ```
-- you can pass an array of files to be analyzed  :
+- you can pass in argument an array of files to be analyzed  :
 ```shell
 php progpilot.phar example1.php example2.php
 ```
-- For specifying folders, include files or exclude files, use a specific configuration :
+- For specifying folders, include files or exclude files, use [a specific configuration](./projects/example_config/configuration.yml) :
 ```shell
 php progpilot.phar --configuration ./configuration.yml
 ```